unitreerobotics/unitree_model/README.md

 # unitree_model

+**!!!
+This repository is deprecated.
+Future updates will be released on [Hugging Face](https://huggingface.co/datasets/unitreerobotics/unitree_model/tree/main)**.

 This is a repository providing Unitree's robot 3D models for different environments.

 For more information about robots model, please visit [unitree_ros](https://github.com/unitreerobotics/unitree_ros).

 ## Generate from urdf

-Follow this tutorial [import_urdf](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/robot_setup/import_urdf.html#getting-started) to convert URDF.
+Please follow [import_urdf tutorial](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/robot_setup/import_urdf.html#getting-started) to convert URDF.
 Due to some bugs in the python script in version 4.5, please use `Direct Import`.

 Specify the settings as follows: